Threats to the Homeland

 Cyber.
 Threats in this area derive primarily from China and North Korea, and the threats posed by both countries are serious.

 China’s cyber-espionage efforts are often aimed at economic targets, reflecting the much more holistic Chinese view of both security and information.
-Rather than creating an artificial dividing line between military security and civilian security, much less information, the PLA plays a role in supporting both aspects and seeks to obtain economic intellectual property as well as military electronic information.
+Rather than creating an artificial dividing line between military security and civilian security, much less information, the PLA plays a role in supporting both and seeks to obtain economic intellectual property as well as military electronic information.

 This is not to suggest, however, that the PLA has not emphasized the military importance of cyber warfare.
 Chinese military writings since the 1990s have emphasized a fundamental transformation in global military affairs (shijie junshi gaige).
 Future wars will be conducted through joint operations involving multiple services rather than through combined operations focused on multiple branches within a single service.
 These future wars will span not only the traditional land, sea, and air domains, but also outer space and cyberspace.
 The latter two arenas will be of special importance because warfare has shifted from an effort to establish material dominance (characteristic of Industrial Age warfare) to establishing information dominance (zhi xinxi quan).
 This is due to the rise of the information age and the resulting introduction of information technology into all areas of military operations.

 Consequently, according to PLA analysis, future wars will most likely be “local wars under informationized conditions.”
 That is, they will be wars in which information and information technology not only will be widely applied, but also will be a key basis of victory.
 The ability to gather, transmit, analyze, manage, and exploit information will be central to winning such wars: The side that is able to do these things more accurately and more quickly will be the side that wins.
 This means that future conflicts will no longer be determined by platform-versus-platform performance and not even by system against system (xitong).
-Rather, conflicts are now clashes between rival arrays of systems of systems (tixi).72
+Rather, conflicts are now clashes between rival arrays of systems of systems (tixi).96

 Chinese military writings suggest that a great deal of attention has been focused on developing an integrated computer network and electronic warfare (INEW) capability.
 This would allow the PLA to reconnoiter a potential adversary’s computer systems in peacetime, influence opponent decision-makers by threatening those same systems in times of crisis, and disrupt or destroy information networks and systems by cyber and electronic warfare means in the event of conflict.
 INEW capabilities would complement psychological warfare and physical attack efforts to secure “information dominance,” which Chinese military writings emphasize as essential for fighting and winning future wars.

-It is essential to recognize, however, that the PLA views computer network operations as part of information operations (xinxi zuozhan), or information combat.
+It is essential to recognize, however, that the PLA views computer network operations as part of the larger body of information operations (xinxi zuozhan), or information combat.
 Information operations are specific operational activities that are associated with striving to establish information dominance.
 They are conducted in both peacetime and wartime, with the peacetime focus on collecting information, improving its flow and application, influencing opposing decision-making, and effecting information deterrence.

 Information operations involve four mission areas: